 Americans are living longer than they did in years past, including those with disabilities.
 Planning by parents can make all the difference in the life of a child with a disability, as well as that of his or her siblings who may be left with the responsibility for caretaking, on top of their own careers and caring for their own families.

-Supplemental needs trusts (also known as "special needs" trusts) are an important component of planning for a disabled child (even though the child may be an adult by the time the trust is created or funded).
-These trusts allow a disabled beneficiary to receive inheritances, gifts, lawsuit settlements, or other funds and yet not lose her eligibility for certain government programs.
+Special needs trusts (also known as "supplemental needs trusts") are an important component of planning for a disabled child, even though the child may be an adult by the time the trust is created or funded.
+These trusts allow a beneficiary with a disability to receive inheritances, gifts, lawsuit settlements, or other funds and yet not lose her eligibility for certain government programs, such as Medicaid and Supplemental Security Income (SSI).
 The trusts are drafted so that the funds will not be considered to belong to the beneficiary in determining her eligibility for public benefits.

 For more on special needs trusts and special needs planning, visit our SpecialNeedsAnswers Web site at www.specialneedsanswers.com.
 While some ElderLawAnswers attorneys practice in this area of the law, all attorneys listed on SpecialNeedsAnswers devote a significant part of their practices to working with individuals with special needs and with their families to plan for the future.